bmd7700/top-calculator/README.md

 https://www.theodinproject.com/lessons/foundations-calculator

 Calculator should:
-    > Take input from the user in the form of two numbers and one operator
+    > Take input from the user in the form of two numbers and one operator [DONE!]
-    > Complete and display the calculation on the calculator display
+    > Complete and display the calculation on the calculator display [DONE!]
-    > Have a working 'clear' function that purges all variables
+    > Have a working 'clear' function that purges all variables [DONE!]
     > Calculator should only evaluate a single pair of numbers.
+[DONE!]
-        >> If further operators are added, the calculator should complete the operation before moving to the next.
+        >> If further operators are added, the calculator should complete the operation before moving to the next.[DONE, but see bug below]
-        >> e.g. user enters "12 + 7 - 5" the calculator should compute 12 + 7, result it, and use the result for the next operation.
         >> Round decimal answers.
+[DONE!]
         >> When results are displayed, pressing a new digit should clear the result and start a new calculation.
     > Add a backspace button.
+[DONE!]
     > Ensure only one decimal point can be entered at a time.

-Calculator can now do math, and supports decimals!
-Hooray!
+[DONE!]

+Calculator now does math correctly and displays all user interactions in the display.
+Decimals are now supported.
+Clear and Delete (backspace) functions are working as expected.
 To Do:
-    1. Add backspace button.
-    2. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet and then do the math
+    1. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet and then do the math
-    3. BUG: if second number is a decimal and first is not, it will concatenate them. e.g. 66 + 9.8 = 669.8
+    2. BUG: if second number is a decimal and first is not, it will concatenate them. e.g. 66 + 9.8 = 669.8